dcharalab/graphql-using-apollo-server-express/README.md

 Download the project, run `npm install` and `node app.js` and query the data using graphql in `http://localhost:4000/graphql/`.
 The classic APIs will be hosted on `http://localhost:4000/rest`.
-The project is not complete, i have a lot of things to add to mutations and resolvers, so you can mutate the data with graphql queries. <3
+The project is not complete, i have a lot of things to add to mutations and resolvers, so you can mutate the data with graphql queries. :boom: